codeclinic/wp-spamfree/tags/1.3/readme.txt

 4. If have checked these, and still can't quite get it working, please post a support request in the comments section of the [WP-SpamFree release announcement blog post](http://www.hybrid6.com/webgeek/2007/11/wp-spamfree-1-wordpress-plugin-released.php).

 = Changelog =
-Version 1.3.1, released 01/22/08:

-* This release is a bug fix.
-It was brought to my attention that one of the recent feature upgrades in version 1.3 disabled a blog's ability to receive trackbacks and pingbacks.
-This is now fixed.

 Version 1.3, released 01/20/08:

 * This is a major upgrade!!